fubinf/propra-inf/how-to.md

 Short definition what is to be learned (this is the prefered type) or achieved (if this is mostly a stepping stone for something else).

+The goal is always formulated in first-person perspective ("I").
-Either short or a bulleted list of short items.
+It is either short or a bulleted list of short items.
 Can be positioned first (this is the prefered structure) or nested inside the background section (using [INNERSECTION::goal::...]) or after the entire background.